Euro sign: History of implementation

-An implicit character encoding, along with the fact that the code position of the euro sign is different in historic encoding schemes (code pages), led to many initial problems displaying the euro sign consistently in computer applications, depending on access method.
-While displaying the euro sign was no problem as long as only one system was used (provided an up-to-date font with the proper glyph was available), mixed setups often produced errors.
-Initially, Apple, Microsoft and Unix systems each chose a different code point to represent a euro symbol: thus a user of one system might have seen a euro symbol whereas another would see a different symbol or nothing at all.
-Another was legacy software which could only handle older encodings such as pre-euro ISO 8859-1.
-In such situations character set conversions had to be made, often introducing conversion errors such as a question mark (?) being displayed instead of a euro sign.
-With widespread adoption of Unicode and UTF-8 encoding these issues rarely arise in modern computing.
+Initially, different vendors assigned the euro sign to different code positions in their historic encoding schemes.
+This led to many initial problems displaying the euro sign consistently in computer applications, depending on access method.
+While displaying the euro sign was no problem as long as only one system was used (provided an up-to-date computer font with the proper glyph was available), but mixed setups often produced errors.
+Initially, Apple, Microsoft and Unix systems chose a different code point to represent a euro symbol: thus a user of one system might have seen a euro symbol whereas (when the file was transferred) another would see a different symbol or nothing at all.
+In such situations character set conversions had to be made, often introducing conversion errors such as a question mark ⟨?⟩ being displayed instead of a euro sign.

+Initially, some mobile phone companies issued an interim software update for their special SMS character set, replacing the (less-frequently-used in Europe) Japanese yen sign with the euro sign.
+Subsequent mobile phones have both currency signs.

 Entry methods

-Depending on keyboard layout and the operating system, the symbol can be entered as: